gozer/aws-autoscaling-vertica/CopyLocalClusterToNewAwsCluster.md

 - **Migrate from your on-premise datacenter to the Cloud**

-  You can set up experimental copies of your on-premise database in the AWS cloud, see how it works, and when you are ready you can clone the most recent data before going live with your new AWS-hosted HP Vertica cluster.
+  You can set up experimental copies of your on-premise database in the AWS cloud, see how they work, and when you are ready you can clone the most recent data before going live with your new AWS-hosted HP Vertica cluster.

 - **Take advantage of Auto Scaling**